 I still maintain an extensive physical collection of CDs and vinyl.
 And the digital library counts over 30'000 songs that no company can arbitrarily remove.
 It weirdly comforts me.

-And after I learned about Spotify CEO Daniel Ek's €100M investment in defence AI, I had to confront myself with the question: Do I want to contribute to all of this?
+And after I learned about Spotify CEO Daniel Ek's €100M investment in defense AI, I had to confront myself with the question: Do I want to contribute to all of this?

 Do I want to have a relationship with a company whose primary purpose seems to aggregate data and somehow manage to make us love being spied on—even so far that it can predict our moods?